uber-go/guide/style.md

 These obscure documentation and leak a detail about your implementation that may need to change.

-Assuming you have implemented a variety of `List` types using a shared `AbstractList`, avoid embedding the AbstractList in your concrete list implementations.
+Assuming you have implemented a variety of list types using a shared `AbstractList`, avoid embedding the `AbstractList` in your concrete list implementations.
 Instead, hand-write only the methods your lists will delegate to the abstract list.